Azrael00X/Azrael00X/README.md

 ### Hi there 👋
+"You want to know why I do this?
+I want to know why you don't."
 <!--
 **Azrael00X/Azrael00X** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.